 Lemons are fascinating.
 While most fruits are sweet and delicious, lemons are incredibly tart instead, so much so that eating a fresh lemon on its own is very difficult indeed.
 This doesn’t stop them from being popular though, as lemons work well for adding a sour flavor to food and drink.
 But is lemon juice good for you?

 These days, it’s not just the flavor of lemon we’re interested in.
 It’s also the health benefits.
 Just look at how popular lemon water is for promoting health.
 But, what about lemon juice itself?
 Is lemon juice good for you?

-Is Lemon Juice Good For Your Health?
+Is Lemon Juice Good For You?

 - The Benefits Of Lemon Juice